French property: Analysis of the market

 Click on picture to enlarge

-Changes in projected indicators based on pre-contracts in mainland France: projection at the end of May 2019
+Change in projected indicators based on pre-contracts in mainland France: projection at the end of August 2018

 - I want to buy an apartment.
 My bank refused my loan.
 Can I ask the seller a staggered payment of the selling price?